 1. Quality Education in Africa will cost you

-You find that most people here prefer to send their children to private schools where they pay a lot to make sure their children have the best quality of education and exposure that they can get.
+Because there is little investment in the Public educational sector, you find that most people here prefer to send their children to private schools where they pay a lot to make sure their children have the best quality of education and exposure that they can afford.

 2. Fun places for the Kids are Limited